I’ve documented much of the less-than-stellar moments that pocked my college days.

 4. If there are no defenders on that half of the field, is it still offside?

 The offside rule, one of only 17 in the world of soccer, remains one tougher to explain than binomial coefficients or Gauss-Jordan elimination.

 I couldn’t find a single explanation that described a situation when no defenders remained on the opposing attack.
 I did, however, find this gem:

 5. What if your birthday is on Feb.
 29?

 Feb.
 29 comes around only once every four years.
 It’s added to the calendar in an attempt to fix a flaw between the Gregorian Calendar and, well, pretty much the universe.

 A pissing match between Caesar Augustus and Julius Caesar resulted in February being stripped down to 28 days.
 The Romans used to employ a 355-day year with a leap month of 22 days tossed in every two years.
 That’d be annoying as hell.

 When Julius Caesar became emperor, he called astronomer Sosigenes to invent a solution.
 Sosi introduced the leap year.
 Those born Feb.
 29 celebrate either Feb.
-28 or March 1 – I suspect on the date that falls on a weekend when possible.
+28 or March 1 – on the date that falls on a weekend when possible.
 They’re called yearlings.

 People do crazy shit on this day.
 Women propose to men.
-Some folk count their birthdays only on leap years.
+Some folk count birthdays only on leap years.
 That’d make me 10.
 Which makes all kinds of sense now.

 I should know.
 I was in college for two leap years.